Vinton Hayworth: Career

 By 1933 he began to perform in films, still under the stage name Jack Arnold.
 He initially appeared on screen in small roles, often as comically good-natured, sneaky characters.
 He did, though, occasionally have larger parts, such costarring with Constance Worth and Leslie Fenton in China Passage (1937), a production in which he is billed as Vinton Haworth.
 His appearances credited as Jack Arnold ended in the early 1940s, and he did a two-year stint on Broadway from 1942 to 1944 before returning to California, where he continued to work in films into the 1960s.

-Hayworth was also one of the founders of AFRA (later AFTRA), the union representing radio and television artists, of which he was also the president from 1951–54.
+Hayworth was also one of the founders of AFRA (later AFTRA), the union representing radio and television artists, of which he was also the president from 1951 to 1954.

 Hayworth began to perform increasingly on television in the 1950s.
 In 1953–1954, he was an announcer on The Buick-Berle Show on NBC.
-He also appeared in a variety of roles on Alfred Hitchcock Presents, Gunsmoke, Perry Mason, Dennis the Menace (as Mr. Cramer in 1960 episode "Out of Retirement"), Petticoat Junction, Ripcord, Hazel (6 episodes), The Munsters, Green Acres (1965) and Dick Tracy (1967).
+He also appeared in a variety of roles on Alfred Hitchcock Presents, Gunsmoke, Perry Mason, Dennis the Menace (as Mr. Cramer in 1960 episode "Out of Retirement"), Petticoat Junction, Ripcord, Pistols and Petticoats (one episode 1967), Hazel (6 episodes), The Munsters, Green Acres (1965) and Dick Tracy (1967).
 He played Magistrado Carlos Galindo on Disney's Zorro (1957–1959).
 His final role was as General Winfield Schaeffer on I Dream of Jeannie between 1969 and 1970.
 Hayworth replaced Barton MacLane, who had played General Martin Peterson until his death in 1969.
-Coincidentally, both Hayworth and MacLane died before the final episodes in which they appeared had been broadcast.
+Both Hayworth and MacLane died before the final episodes in which they appeared had been broadcast.

 Death

-Hayworth died of a heart attack on May 21, 1970 at the age of 63, shortly after completing his recurring role of General Winfield Schaeffer in I Dream of Jeannie.
+Hayworth died of a heart attack on May 21, 1970, at the age of 63, shortly after completing his recurring role of General Winfield Schaeffer in I Dream of Jeannie.